skyportal/skyportal/doc/contributing.md

-The other developers will provide feedback, and you may push updates into the same branch (which will also update your pull request), until general consensus is achieved that it should be merged.
+The other developers will provide feedback, and you may push updates into the same branch (which will also update your pull request), until the Continuous Integration tests pass and reviewers agree that it should be merged (see "Process Guidelines: Reviews" below).

 For a more detailed explanation of the open contribution process, see the [scikit-image contributors' guide](http://scikit-image.org/docs/stable/contribute.html).